Battle of Plassey: Background

 The British East India Company had a strong presence in India with its three main stations of Fort St. George in Madras, Fort William in Calcutta, and Bombay Castle in western India since the Anglo-Mughal War.
 These stations were independent presidencies governed by a president and a council, appointed by the Court of Directors in England.
 The British adopted a policy of allying themselves with various princes and Nawabs, promising security against usurpers and rebels.
 The Nawabs often gave them concessions in return for the security.

 By the 18th century all rivalry had ceased between the British East India Company and the Dutch or Portuguese counterparts.
 The French had also established an East India Company under Louis XIV and had two important stations in India – Chandernagar in Bengal and Pondicherry (now Puducherry district) on the Carnatic coast, both governed by the presidency of Pondicherry.
-The French were a late comer in India trade, but they quickly established themselves in India and were poised to overtake Britain for control.
+The French were late comers in Indian trade, but they quickly established themselves in India and were poised to overtake Britain for control.